AnyBody/sphere-on-sphere_shoulder_model/README.md

 This repository contains an AnyBody Modeling System implementation of a sphere-on-sphere glenohumeral (GH) joint formulation coupled with an FDK (Force-Dependent Kinematics) solution strategy.
 The approach enables the humeral head to translate relative to the glenoid in response to the balance of muscle, passive, and joint reaction forces—rather than prescribing a fixed center of rotation.

 The model was developed to investigate how altering joint congruence (relative radii of the humeral head and glenoid representation) affects:
-- Humeral head translations (mediolateral, inferosuperior, anteroposterior)
+- Humeral head translations (inferosuperior, anteroposterior)
 - Rotator cuff muscle force demands (e.g., supraspinatus, infraspinatus, subscapularis)
-- Joint stabilization strategies during abduction and flexion tasks
+- Joint stabilization strategies during abduction task

 > NOTE: This README summarizes the published work without reproducing copyrighted figures or verbatim text.
 Please consult the linked open-access article for full methodological and result details.

 ## Key Features
 - Sphere-on-sphere analytic GH joint geometry with configurable radii (`rh`, `rg`).
 - FDK-controlled translational DOFs (2 directions) of the humeral head allowing force-driven gliding.
-- Passive elastic restraint (separable linear spring terms `kML`, `kIS`, `kAP`).
-- Detailed rotator cuff & deltoid muscle representation with customizable maximal forces.
 - Parameterized morphotype inputs to explore anatomical variation (radii, insertion adjustments, offsets).
-- Abduction and flexion moment arm evaluation utilities (`EvaluateAbductionMomentArm.any`, etc.).
+- Abduction moment arm evaluation utility (`EvaluateAbductionMomentArm.any`, etc.).
 - Output scripting for extracting muscle forces, joint translations, and reaction loads.

 ## Scientific Background
-Shoulder stability in vivo at mid-range elevation primarily depends on coordinated rotator cuff force production counteracting low intrinsic bony congruence.
+Shoulder stability in vivo at mid-range elevation primarily depends on the coordinated production of rotator cuff forces counteracting destabilizing detloid forces.
 Reducing congruence (e.g., increasing mismatch between humeral and glenoid radii) can:
-1. Increase translational compliance (larger permissible head excursions).
+1. Increase humeral head translations.
 2. Elevate required compressive and balancing muscle forces to maintain centering.
 3. Alter directionality of resultant joint reaction vectors.

-This model operationalizes these mechanisms by making spherical contact distance a constraint while leaving select in-plane translations force-dependent (FDK).
+This model represents the glenohumeral joint as a connecting rod rather than a traditional ball-and-socket.
 The published simulations reported systematic increases in both humeral head displacement and rotator cuff force magnitudes when congruence decreased—qualitatively matching experimental imaging trends.

 <!-- ### Conceptual Diagram (Add Later)
 You can add a schematic here (e.g., `docs/fig_concept.png`) illustrating: